axenov/hyperbolic-diffusion/README.md

 Download and install [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
 You can do it in one click using [Pinokio](https://github.com/pinokiocomputer/pinokio).

-Download [DreamShaper XL - v2.1 Turbo DPM++ SDE](https://civitai.com/models/112902/dreamshaper-xl?modelVersionId=351306) and put it in the folder `checkpoints` of ComfyUI
+Download [DreamShaper XL - v2.1 Turbo DPM++ SDE](https://civitai.com/models/112902/dreamshaper-xl?modelVersionId=351306) and put it in the folder `models/checkpoints` of ComfyUI

 Clone this repository and either: